Skip to main content

 Policy & Compliance Guide

-WA Energy Policy 2026
+WA energy policy 2026

 The framework that governs every new solar and battery install in Western Australia, in force since 1 May 2026.
 Three concurrent changes — federal, network, and retailer — all activated on the same day.
 This page explains how they fit together.